Enfield Landlord Licensing

 Frequently Asked Questions

 Yes.
-Enfield's additional HMO licensing scheme has been in force since September 1, 2025, following cabinet approval on March 12, 2025.
-Selective licensing is also active in designated areas.
-If you rent out a licensable property in Enfield, you must have a licence now.
+Enfield’s additional HMO licensing scheme has been in force since September 1, 2025, following cabinet approval on March 12, 2025.
+This covers HMOs with 3–4 occupants in 2 or more households, borough-wide.
+Mandatory HMO licensing (5+ occupants) also applies under national law.

 What licensing schemes does Enfield operate?

-Enfield operates three schemes: (1) Mandatory HMO licensing for HMOs with 5 or more occupants (national requirement), (2) Borough-wide additional HMO licensing for HMOs with 3–4 occupants in 2 or more households (renewed September 2025–August 2030), and (3) Selective licensing in designated areas covering approximately 23,000 properties.
+Enfield operates three schemes: (1) Mandatory HMO licensing for HMOs with 5 or more occupants (national requirement), (2) Borough-wide additional HMO licensing for HMOs with 3–4 occupants in 2 or more households (renewed September 2025–August 2030), and (3) Selective licensing — a new 5-year scheme covering 17 wards in 2 designations, APPROVED by Cabinet on 22 April 2026 and starting 1 September 2026.

 Do I need planning permission for an HMO in Enfield?